FlisherOfatale/Afterburner_Toolhead_PCB_Neo/README.md

-# DISCLAIMER #
+# DISCLAIMER #1 #
 While it should work properly, I can't guarantee it will work or not break something until I or someone test it in a live printer.

 As of 2021-10-22, this PCB WAS NOT TESTED IN A LIVE PRINTER.

+The design was done byt Flisher with guidance from Hartk.
+DRC Checking during the design phase.
+Continuity test were performed with a meeter on a real PCB.
+The Neopixel and LED port were tested with success too.

-# DISCLAIMER 2#
+# DISCLAIMER #2 #
 CURRENT PRODUCTION FILE AND IMAGES ARE LABELED ERCFv2, BUT THIS PCB IS IN THE PROCESS OF BEING RENAMED to NEO PICTURE AND PRODUCTION FILE WILL BE UPDATED SHORTLY< PLEASE DONT SEND THE CURRENT VERSION TO PRODUCTION TO AVOID CONFUSION